Rana-KV/tag-security/assessments/projects/TiKV/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the TiKV team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of TiKV, or function as an independent assessment or attestation of TiKV's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide TiKV users with an initial understanding of TiKV's security, where to find existing security documentation, TiKV plans for security, and general overview of TiKV security practices, both for development of TiKV as well as security of TiKV.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of TiKV to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when TiKV seeks graduation and is preparing for a security audit.

 ## Security functions and features